nhsconnect/gpconnect/pages/appointments/appointments.md

 ## Example Scenarios ##

-- Administrative staff at a GP practice can book an appointment on behalf of a patient
+- Administrative staff at a GP Practice can book an appointment on behalf of a patient
 - Administrative staff at a GP Extended Access Hub can book an appointment on behalf of a patient at any of its federated GP practices
 - An Urgent Care 111 Call Centre handler or Triage Clinician can book, cancel or view appointments on behalf of a patient at the patient's registered or federated GP Practices or Extended Access Hubs
 - A patient will be able to book, cancel or view their GP appointments via a GP Connect-enabled App
-- Administrative staff and Clinicians at a range of other care settings, eg A&E, Physio, Social and Community services,  will be able to book, view or cancel a GP appointment on behalf of the patient
+- Administrative staff and Clinicians at a range of other care settings, e.g. A&E, Physio, Social and Community services,  will be able to book, view or cancel a GP appointment on behalf of the patient

 ## GP Practice Appointment Slot Control ##

-GP Practices need to control access to their appointment book by external organisations and it is therefore expected that Provider Systems will in the first instance enable Practice users to designate their schedules/slots as bookable by GP Connect, thereby ensuring that only these slots are returned in response to a request.
+GP Practices need to control access to their appointment book by external organisations and it is therefore expected that Provider systems will in the first instance enable Practice users to designate their schedules/slots as bookable by GP Connect, thereby ensuring that only these slots are returned in response to a request.

 More granular access control will be required to match the appointment slot filtering support included in the specification and as value sets are defined, so that slots are made available for example dependent on requesting organisation type.